mbajaj92/Word-Frequency-Count-in-Different-Programming-Constraints/README.txt

 In this programming style, we create an object abstraction; and bind all the functions to that object, such that any value that the function returns is saved in the generic value attribute in the object.

+Style10 - Things
+In this programming style; we have to implement the complete program by abstracting the relevant portions of the program into objects.